 Committed to promoting the culture of life

 As educators with a global vision, the School Sisters of Notre Dame strive to create a global community where human dignity is respected, all creation is treasured, spirituality is nourished and justice is accomplished.
 In other words, we commit ourselves to promote the culture of life.
-We work actively toward enhancing just structures that foster fullness of life and toward changing unjust structures that inhibit it.
+We actively work to enhance just structures that foster fullness of life and to change unjust structures that inhibit it.

 International Shalom Network

 Shalom is the term we use to describe our SSND international network for justice, peace, and integrity of creation.
-Shalom is the Hebrew word for Peace and implies restoring all things to their right order or original integrity.
-More than 3,500 sisters, associates, and friends of SSND across five continents make up the Shalom Network.
+Shalom is the Hebrew word for peace and implies restoring all things to their right order or original integrity.
+More than 2,500 sisters, associates, and friends of SSND across five continents make up the Shalom Network.

 Through Shalom we take actions that lead to: